-More recently, I published The Catholic Church and Power Politics in Latin America.
-The Dominican Case in Comparative Perspectives (Rowman and Littlefield, 2007).
+I also published The Catholic Church and Power Politics in Latin America: The Dominican Case in Comparative Perspectives (Rowman and Littlefield, 2007).
 This monograph examines the role of the Catholic Church in political mediation in five Latin American nations.
 It was translated into Spanish in 2009 and, in 2010, the Ministry of Culture of the Dominican Republic gave it the National Book Award in recognition for its contribution to the understanding of Dominican society.

-In 2015, I completed In Search of Citizenship: Social Movements and Democratization in the Dominican Republic, a monograph that analyzes a variety of social movements including, labor, peasant, urban poor, teachers, and environmentalists.
+In 2016, the Archivo General de la Nación in the Dominican Republic published my book In Search of Citizenship: Social Movements and Democratization in the Dominican Republic, a monograph in Spanish that analyzes a variety of social movements including, labor, peasant, urban poor, teachers, and environmentalists.
 It explains how, through their social struggles, these movements have contributed to the development of social citizenship and democratization.
-The Archivo General de la Nacion in Santo Domingo is about to publish it as a book in Spanish (2015).

 Emelio R. Betances